The Premonition (1976 film): Production

 The film was shot in Mississippi.

 Release

+The Premonition was distributed by Avco Embassy Pictures and released in the United States on May 5, 1976.

 Home media

 The film was released on DVD by Guilty Pleasures on July 26, 2005.
 It was later released for the first time on Blu-ray by Arrow Video on December 12, 2017.
 Arrow also released the film on DVD that same day.

 Critical reception

 Critical response for The Premonition has been mixed, with some criticizing the writing, while others praised the film's atmosphere.

 Author and film critic Leonard Maltin awarded it two out of four stars, calling it "mediocre", and writing, "[its] Muddled script works against [the] eerie atmosphere in this supernatural tale."

 Reviewing the American Horror Project Vol. 1 release of the film, Clayton Dillard from Slant Magazine stated that the film "implicitly challenges how art cinema of the ’60s and early ’70s typically utilizes female anxiety as a source of masochistic pleasure for the viewer".
 The Terror Trap gave the film 2.5 out of 4 stars, writing, More atmospheric than plot driven, Premonition is a valiant effort at ambient fearmaking, but it comes up just a little short due to a convoluted and confusing tie-up."

 Brett Gallman from Oh, the Horror! gave the film a positive review, writing, "The Premonition is a film that zigs and zags, though it hardly does so in a playful manner.
 Rather, it spirals ominously, as if bent toward some fatalistic doom.
 Dusk seems to have permanently settled over and around these characters, enwrapping them in a languid, hypnotic rhythm.
 Despite its very realistic—and grim—subject matter, the film seems to unfold under a foggy, supernatural haze that's deceptively drowsy."

 VideoHound’s Golden Movie Retriever called it "a well-done para-norm tale."
 Chris Coffel from Bloody Disgusting awarded the film a score of 3/5, criticizing the film's slow start, and slightly clunky story, but commended the film's eerie atmosphere, ending, and Lynch's performance.
 TV Guide gave the film two out of five stars, writing, "Blessed with a strong cast--especially Farrell and Lynch--and an excellent use of location, The Premonition is an effectively creepy film which successfully preys on very real fears without exploiting the situation for cheap thrills.
 At times talky and a bit slow-moving, the film nonetheless builds tension steadily and contains several unforgettably eerie scenes."